 - Provides \$11.9 billion for science and technology to preserve our ability to leap ahead, including \$2.1 billion for basic research. - Provides \$10.4 billion (base and OCO) to sustain the continued growth in Special Operations Forces; - Provides \$3.8 billion for Unmanned Air Systems by funding trained personnel, infrastructure, and platforms to sustain 65 USAF MQ-1/9 combat air patrols with a surge capacity of 85 by FY16.
 We slowed the buy of the Reaper aircraft to allow us time to develop the personnel and training infrastructure necessary to make full use of these important aircraft.
 We also protected funding for the Army's unmanned air system Gray Eagle; - Invests \$3.4 billion in cyber activities, with several initiatives receiving increased funding relative to last year.
 The scale of cyber threats is increasing and we need to be prepared to defeat these threats, mitigate the potential damage, and provide the President with options to respond, if necessary.
 We are investing in full spectrum cyber operations capabilities to address the threats we see today and in the future.
-The Department is also pleased to see progress being made in Congress regarding cyber legislation and is supportive of the bipartisan legislation being introduced by Senators Lieberman and Collins; - Provides \$1.5 billion to fund the Department's Chemical and Biological Defense program.
+The Department strongly believes that Congressional action is needed on cyber legislation and is supportive of the bipartisan legislation introduced by Senators Lieberman, Collins and Rockefeller;

+• Provides \$1.5 billion to fund the Department's Chemical and Biological Defense program.